MaraRinn/WOLF-Tutorial/wiki_page.md

 If you have set up other biomes, go ahead and set up their shipments to include the Material Kits they're set up to fabricate.
 The next stage of the walkthrough is getting those Material Kits to orbit.

 The *Routes* pane of the **WOLF Dashboard** will now show the resources being transferred between the various biomes and the KSC.
+In my example I've set up the production, routes and shipments to provide 20 surplus *Material Kits* and 20 surplus *Fuel* for the KSC depot.
+I want to get that *abundance* to Kerbin orbit, so it's time to talk about transport credits which should be familiar to people who have used MKS in the past, and then we can talk about how to get *abundance* out of the WOLF system and turn it into materials for MKS activities.

 ![WOLF Dashboard open to the Routes pane displaying the various transfers that have been arranged over the established routes]()